iamshacky/Complete-React-Tutorial/dojo-blog/README.md

-# Youtube video and notes about this lesson
+# Youtube video and notes about this Net Ninja lesson

 Before and after example to make a value reactive.
 Before = not reactive and after = reactive. https://youtu.be/4pO-HcG2igk?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d&t=80